fabiomsr/MoneyTextView/README.md

 ## Usage

-Add MoneyTextView to you layout
+* Include MoneyTextView in a layout xml file:

 ~~~xml